askui/askui/docs/docs/general/06-Tutorials/android-search-in-browser.md

 npm run askui
 ```

-If the AskUI Controller starts, it will display the log of it on the shell.
+If the AskUI Controller starts, it will display its logs in the terminal.
 We can leave it in the background, and prepare a new terminal window for the next step.

 💡*If you got any errors after running the binary, please check if your android device/emulator is properly connected and recognized by the Android Debug Bridge `adb` by using this command: `adb devices`.
 You should see a list of recognized devices.*